 - Your signature

-Once your letter is written, don’t forget to leave a proper paper trail when giving the fund.
+If necessary, don’t forget to leave a proper paper trail when gifting the funds.
 This means you’ll need to make a photocopy of the check (if you choose to write one) so the receiver can provide it to their lender.

 What if I’m applying for a Conventional loan?

-The rules slightly differ when you apply for a conventional loan.
+The rules are slightly different when you apply for a conventional loan.
 Here are some things to keep in mind:

-- Gift money can only be used on primary residence and second homes.
+- Gift money can only be used on primary residences and second homes.

 What if I’m applying for an FHA loan?